GioNarman/Predictive-Analytics-for-Rocket-Stage-Reusability/README.md

 # Predictive-Analytics-for-Rocket-Stage-Reusability
 "PARRS" (Predictive Analytics for Rocket Stage Reusability) is a data science project designed to predict the success of SpaceX Falcon 9 rocket's first stage landings.
-The goal is to enable a competing aerospace startup to strategically outbid SpaceX in rocket launches
+The goal is to enable a competing aerospace startup to strategically outbid SpaceX in rocket launches.

+Space X advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because Space X can reuse the first stage.
+Therefore if we pivotal rolecan determine if the first stage will land, we can determine the cost of a launch.
+This information can be used if an alternate company wants to bid against space X for a rocket launch.
+In this project, we will create a machine learning pipeline to predict if the first stage will land given the data from the preceding labs.